vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/17_bhAgavata-brAhmaNya-pramANam.md

 127\.
 If it be argued that since these two words also may denote another caste (namely of the vaisya vratyas),
 then the mere fact that certain brahmins are denoted by these words proves that these brahmins belong to that caste,
 even though they follow the doctrine of the Bbagavan,
-it would also follow that, since we find the collocated word acaryas also used to denote the issue of a lowly vaisya,
+it would also follow that, since we find the collocated word acaryas256 also used to denote the issue of a lowly vaisya,
 therefore an eminent brahmin who is an acarya imparting teaching of the Veda with its ancillae and its esoteric teachings is thereby denoted as being a vaisya vratya!

+[256]: In the Manu quotation supra § 15.
 </details>